WDST: History

 In 2010, Radio Woodstock celebrated its 30th anniversary.
 The station released two volumes of a 30th anniversary CD featuring live recordings from the station's rich history of hosting top talent for in-studio performances, local concerts, and its annual Mountain Jam Festival.
 Additionally, Radio Woodstock's year-long 30th Anniversary Concert Series featured performances in the Woodstock area by Assembly of Dust, Amos Lee, and The Hold Steady to name a few.

 In 2016, Radio Woodstock created the Radio Woodstock Cares Foundation to help raise money for breast cancer research and care in the Hudson Valley.
 Its Pink October Fundraisers, started in 1998, had become so successful that a 501(c)(3) entity was officially created.
-Over $500,000 has been raised over the years via a combination of charity concerts, radio-thons supported by listener donations for song requests, and online auctions.
-Some of the featured concert headliners over the years include Natalie Merchant, The Indigo Girls, Michael Franti, and Brandi Carlile.
+Nearly $1 million dollars has been raised over the years via a combination of charity concerts, radio-thons supported by listener donations for song requests, online auctions and a Be a DJ for a Day program.
+Some of the featured charity concert headliners have included Brandi Carlile, Natalie Merchant, The Indigo Girls, and Michael Franti.

 Also in 2016, Radio Woodstock became one of the first listener- and advertiser-supported commercial FM radio stations in the country.
 The station pledged to reduce the number of commercials it would play each hour, refused advertising from certain large multi-national corporations whose products were inconsistent with its Woodstock brand, and canceled its contract with the Nielsen Ratings Company.
 Radio Woodstock won a "most innovative station" award from the prestigious Jacobs Media in March 2017.
 The station continues to add supporters via its website and through two on-air supporter drives each year.
-Radio Woodstock is estimated to have nearly 1,000 supporters who pledge 100.1 dollars per year to help the station stay independent and keep its progressive and eclectic programming.
+Radio Woodstock is estimated to have nearly 1,000 supporters who pledge a minimum of 100.1 dollars per year to help the station stay independent and keep its progressive and eclectic programming, and to receive Member benefits such as exclusive invitations to in-studio concerts and events.